America’s integrated transportation network of trains, trucks and barges carries 57 tons of goods and commodities for every American in a single year.

 Long before a finished car hits the road, it begins as raw materials — plastic, metals and sheets of glass — which railroads move to manufacturers to be turned into the roughly 30,000 individual parts of a car, from bolts to dashboards.
 Railroads then move these auto parts to vehicle assembly plants before finally transporting the finished vehicles across North America.

-In fact, a single train can move 750 vehicles at once.
-In 2018, U.S. Class I railroads moved 1.8 million carloads of motor vehicles and parts.
+In fact, a single train can move hundreds vehicles at once.
+In 2019, U.S. Class I railroads moved 1.8 million carloads of motor vehicles and parts.

-Railroads also transport the biggest and heaviest auto parts — car frames, engines, transmissions and axles — without breaking a sweat.
+Railroads also transport the biggest and heaviest auto parts including car frames, engines, transmissions and axles.
 Additionally, they carry imported car parts — big and small — from ports like Charleston, South Carolina to inland assembly plants.

 Railroads spend billions of dollars to meet the rapidly changing needs of America’s auto industry.